Motion House Road handled all aspects of this project, from script to final render.

 Once we had sign-off on the animatic, we finished the production-ready artwork and began working on the final animation.
 Because we needed to track the heroine from start to finish, we had to create a camera rig that could follow it during its entire journey.
 This proved to be the most challenging part of the animation, especially when the heroine path shifts orientation in the middle.

 After completing the first full pass of the animation, we edited the music track to fit and Connie-Marie recorded the final voice-over track.
-After correcting some minor timing issues and adding some additional secondary animation elements, we were able to deliver the final render to the client who was thrilled with the result.
+After correcting some minor timing issues and adding some additional secondary animation elements, we were able to deliver the finished render to the client who was thrilled with the result.

 Looking for something in particular?
 Drop us a line.
 I’m pretty sure we’ve done something like that before.